cpcostaneves/examples/python/readme.md

 ## Naming conventions

 Class names start with an uppercase letter.
 All other identifiers start with a lowercase letter.
-Starting with a single leading underscore (eg. _ident) is a protected or private identifier.
+Starting with a single leading underscore (eg. _ident) is a protected  identifier.
 Starting with two leading underscores (eg. __ident) indicates a strongly private identifier.
 If the identifier also ends with two trailing underscores (eg. ident__), the identifier is a language-defined special name.